 Ruth love story Regency novel: The Redemption of Lady Georgiana.

 Click on the icons below to connect with me on Facebook and Twitter!

-Click on the book cover on the left to open an Amazon page in a separate window to purchase this book.
+Click on the book cover on the left or the button below to purchase this book from your favorite retailer.
+In addition to eBook versions, like all of my books, this book is available in standard paperback print.
 Scroll further down to see a video author interview about this book.
 Both books in this series feature new covers as of March 2018.
-Scroll below the book author interview video and other book information to view the new covers.
+Scroll down further to to read about the sequel, Abigail's Melody.

 Abigail's Melody, Volume 2 of The Victorian Christian Heritage Series, takes place in 1906.
 Think rebel preacher's kid in English countryside meets Downton Abbey.
 Abigail, Hannah's sister, is in in the kind of trouble that would scandalize the small town of Garfield, Kentucky where this story begins.
 Pregnant and out-of-wedlock, she needs a miracle.

 Part of the reason I wrote this story is because I believe the Lord knows each of us in our mother's womb, just as the Word of God says.
 There are alternatives to abortion as the heroine in the novel will discover after much agony and distress of the soul.
 I do want readers to know they can be forgiven if they have had an abortion.
 This book was not written to address any issues for those who have had an abortion, but readers tell me the book is uplifting, encouraging, and not in any way condemning to those who have suffered the heartache of an abortion.
 This particular issue is not a topic in the book though abortion is briefly mentioned near the beginning of the book as Abigail tries to wade through her options as an unwed mother.